-If you are asking yourself “Should I get travel insurance?” for your international trip, to Tibet or anywhere, you need to answer some questions:
+If you are asking yourself “Should I get travel insurance?” for your trip to Tibet, you need to answer some questions:

 - Does my health insurance cover medical expenses for my trip destination?

 - Does the credit card I’m using for trip purposes cover any travel-related mishaps?

 - Do I or any of my close loved ones have any medical conditions that might require me to interrupt or cancel my trip?